mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 192 - Optional Attributes/readme.md

     this.emails = emails;
     // emails should always be a collection.
     // even an empty one
-    // We can check it here
+    // You can check it here
+    if (emails.length > 1) {
+       throw new Error("Emails collection can have at most one element.");
   }

   emails() {
     return this.emails;
   }

-  // We can mutate the emails since they are not essential
+  // You can mutate the emails since they are not essential

   addEmail(email) {
     this.emails.push(email);